-On Monday 22 March 2021, we are hosting a virtual webinar with APEX Global Sport Group, moderated by Wayne Barnes, looking at safeguarding and creating a healthy culture in sport.
-Our expert panel of coaches, performance directors, social workers and lawyers will present various perspectives, including the role of Governing Bodies in embedding a healthy culture.
+On Monday 22 March 2021, we hosted a virtual webinar with APEX Global Sport Group, moderated by Wayne Barnes, looking at safeguarding and creating a healthy culture in sport.
+Our expert panel of coaches, performance directors, social workers and lawyers presented various perspectives, including the role of Governing Bodies in embedding a healthy culture.

 - What makes for a healthy culture in sport?

 - What can cause it to become an unhealthy culture?

 - How do you help people to speak out when there is an issue?

 - What do you do once people speak out?

 Following on from our coverage of allegations made by several current and former British gymnasts, a number of developments have been published as part of the Whyte Review interim report.

 The 16-page interim report was published on 8 February 2021, providing an insight into the progress made so far and the next steps to be taken.

 Interim Chief Executive of British Gymnastics Alastair Marks stated, “British Gymnastics welcomes the Whyte Review’s interim report…[and] are fully committed to doing everything possible to help the Review get the answers it needs to do what is right for the sport and gymnasts.”